Alignak-monitoring/alignak-monitoring.github.io/documentation.md

 order: 3
 ---

-The documentation is available on readthedocs.org:
+The documentation for Alignak and its extensions is available on readthedocs.org:

 * [User documentation](http://alignak-doc.readthedocs.org/en/latest/)